NourMeshal/NourTech/README.md

 - 🎮 Game Programmer
 - 🍎 iOS Apps Programmer
 - 🌐 Website Programmer
-- ⚽ 2021 Goals: Teaching the largest group of people how to programe games
+- ⚽ 2021 Goals: Teaching the largest group of people how to build games
 <br />

  ### Languages and Tools: